 Something about trying a recipe that has a story behind it makes it feel so much more meaningful.

-It also helps you try new things you never would have.
+It also encourages you to try new things!

 If you told me to make a cake batter that’s half apples (see below!), I would have said you were crazy.
 Yet here we are 🙂